MILD: Multi-Layer Diffusion Strategy for Complex and Precise Multi-IP Aware Human Erasing: Experiments

 \subsection{Experimental Setup}

 \paragraph{Datasets} We conduct comprehensive evaluations on two datasets to assess both task-specific performance and cross-domain generalization: 1) \emph{Our MILD Dataset}: We construct a high-quality dataset specifically tailored for multi-IP erasure.
-The dataset comprises $10,000$ image pairs featuring complex human interactions, diverse body poses, challenging occlusions, and a wide range of background contexts.
-The detailed information is introduced in Appendix A. 2) \emph{OpenImages Dataset}: To evaluate generalization beyond human-centric scenarios, we randomly sample 1,000 images from OpenImages V5~\cite{openimages2020}, covering diverse object categories and photographic conditions.
+The dataset comprises $10,000$ image pairs featuring complex human interactions, diverse body poses and challenging occlusions.
+The detailed information is introduced in Appendix~\ref{app:data_and_code}.
+2) \emph{OpenImages Dataset}: To evaluate generalization beyond human-centric scenarios, we randomly sample 1,000 images from OpenImages V5~\citep{openimages2020}, covering diverse object categories and photographic conditions.

-\paragraph{Implementation Details} We train MILD LoRA on $20{,}000$ images, including $10{,}000$ real-world pairs from our curated MILD dataset and $10{,}000$ synthetic samples generated by compositing segmented humans onto OpenImages backgrounds with random cropping and mask augmentation.
-The baseline model~\cite{podell2023sdxl} is optimized using AdamW~\cite{loshchilov2019decoupled} with a learning rate of $1e$\textminus$6$, batch size $4$, and trained for $20{,}000$ iterations.
-Human Morphology Guidance leverages pose maps from OpenPose~\cite{cao2017realtime} and parsing maps from SCHP~\cite{li2020self}, preprocessed prior to training.
-A staged training scheme is adopted: the background branch is trained first, followed by a linear ramp-up of foreground losses after $8{,}000$ steps.
-The model employs a UNet backbone within a latent diffusion framework, equipped with rank-$16$ LoRA modules (scaling factor $16$).
-Inference uses $25$ DDIM steps at $512\times512$ resolution.
-All experiments are conducted on NVIDIA $A800$ GPUs.

 \paragraph{Baseline Comparisons}